Dearest Friends and Benefactors,

 Rehabilitation Committee/Funding Crisis:

-From all of our heart we thank you for your understanding, care, trust, and sharing.
-Through it you convey true and enduring Joy, Hope, and Strength.
+From all of our hearts, we thank you for your understanding, care, trust, and sharing.
+Through it, you convey true and enduring Joy, Hope, and Strength.
 It means more to us than you know, and we are extremely grateful for your partnership.

 All the staff workers, family, friends, and I wish you a happy Christmas and a blessed New Year